teambit/bit/README.md

 ## About

-**Bit works with Git and NPM to easily share and sync code between projects.**
+**Bit works with Git and NPM to create a faster, more scalable workflow for sharing code across projects**.

-While code sharing speeds your development, it can also generate a lot of overhead when you have to split your repositories and work hard to make changes between them.
+Bit helps you easily share modules and components from any Javascript related project **without refactoring**, and use them in other projects with your favorite tools like NPM and Yarn.

-Bit eliminates this overhead by helping you easily isolate and share components from any repository, organize them for your team and sync changes across your projects.
+It also lets you import the shared code into any repository for further development so that you can modify and update these components and modules from any project using them.
+Changes can be synced across projects with an update system and an extension to Git’s merge utility.

-Any team member can discover, use and develop components from any project so your team can collaborate, suggest updates, merge changes and stay in sync.
+For teams working together, Bit lets you collaborate on a joint collection of your favorite UI components, Node.js modules, JS functions and anything you choose.
+Any developer can discover shared code, use it, make changes, suggest updates and stay in sync.

-*Bit is a collaborative open source project, actively developed and maintained by a venture-backed team and used by more organizations and communities every day.*
+*Bit is a collaborative open source project, actively developed and maintained by a venture-backed team.
+It's used by more organizations and communities every day.*

 ## Contents